SBI – Department of Systems Biology and Bioinformatics

 In 2008 I started my Bachelor studies of Biosystems Engineering at the Otto-von-Guericke University (OvGU) Magdeburg to gain knowledge about basic concepts in molecular biology, computer science and engineering.
 For one year I worked at the Institute of Experimental Internal Medicine at the cellular infection biology unit to investigate H. pylori by means of imaging technologies.
 After finishing my B.Sc. in 2012, I changed my study focus at the Master level to Medical Biotechnology in Rostock.
 During a research assistant position at the Dept. of Systems Biology and Bioinformatics (SBI), I got first impressions about computational analyses and mathematical modeling.
 In 2014 I completed my Master’s thesis and since then I remain working at the Dept. as a PhD candidate and scientific employee.

 Further details of my recent work can be obtained further below; my posters and videos can be accessed via figshare.
-Beside my research activities, I enjoy snowboarding in the winter and sports activities like climbing and playing American football during summer.
+Beside my research activities, I enjoy snowboarding in the winter and sports activities like climbing, motorcycling, and playing American Football during summer.

 |2014 - present||

 Thesis title: Customized workflow development and omics data integration concepts in Systems Medicine

 |2012 - 2014||

 Thesis title: Next Generation Sequencing Data Analysis of Stem Cell Derived Cardiomyocyte Cell Types

 |2008 - 2012||

 Thesis title: Verification of translocation of RelA in H.pylori infected cells through immunofluorescence